mbwatson/nginx-react/README.md

 Tagging the builds and naming the running containers can be nice, as can running the containers detached.
 Thus those options appear in the examples below, as do a few of these other common things:

-- There are two types of Dockerfiles--one designed for a development build and two for production builds.
+- There are two types of Dockerfiles--one designed for a development build and one for a production build.
 Each build command references the appropriate file.
 - By default, the application will run on port 3000.
 Thus a common configuration will forward the host's port 80 onto the container's 3000, making the application accessible at `http://localhost` on the host.
 Of course, other ports are fine.
+In the production build, we pass traffic right through port 80.

 ## Development